 And you can change the dimensions as well if you would like it bigger or smaller (or you need to adapt your own bin to the measurements of some materials you are using).
 But personally, the size and dimensions we went with seem pretty perfect to me as long as you have the space to put it.

 The point is, feel free to substitute any materials that you have on hand that would work in place, and alter the size or the design if you like as well.
-However, if you would like to replicate the one we built, here’s how we did it.
+However, in order to replicate the 3-bin composter that we built, here are the instructions: